Nazek-Altayeb/kush_magazine/FEATURES.md

 # Register
-Users who visit the site could register using the register form, then they will be redirect to the login page, these users would be able to leave comments, like articles and save some at their profile.
+Users who would like to create accounts in our site should use the register form first, after registeration they will be directed to the login page. there they will enjoy reading articles summaries.
-In the other hand, this site is managed by three Moderators (names and password listed here [readme](README.md))
+In the other hand, there are three Moderators who manage the articles, (names and password listed here [readme](README.md))
 ![Register](https://res.cloudinary.com/nazek/image/upload/v1690834782/readme/Register.png)

 # Login
-Below is the login form.
+Below is the login form, only logged in users can participate (write comment, like, save articles)
 ![Login](https://res.cloudinary.com/nazek/image/upload/v1690834782/readme/login.png)